moorepants/eme185/content/pages/presentations.rst

    received after this deadline.
 3. Files must be submitted as a PDF (highest quality preferred).
 4. When designing your poster, please carefully check the page setup settings.
-   You must ensure your poster is correctly sized at 36" H x 48" W.
+   You must ensure your poster is correctly sized at 48" W x 36" H.
 5. A PowerPoint poster template is available on our Smartsite under the Resources tab for optional use.
 6. The CoE cannot be responsible for verifying the accuracy of technical